 Understanding the Churn Rate metric

-Churn Rate is the percentage of customers who cancel their subscriptions over a set period of time.
+Churn Rate is the percentage of customers who cancel their subscriptions over a given period.
 Understanding your store’s Churn Rate can provide you with valuable insights into customer satisfaction, and is a helpful metric when planning for future growth.

 Access the Churn Rate metric

-Recharge provides two Churn Rates so you can better understand your customers' behaviors:
+Recharge provides two Churn Rates so you can better understand your customers' behaviours:

 - Subscribers: The total number of subscribers who churned during the reporting period.
-A subscriber is considered to have churned when they have no remaining active subscriptions.
+A subscriber is considered to have churned when they have no active subscriptions remaining.

 - Subscriptions: The total number of subscriptions that churned during the reporting period.
 A subscription is considered to have churned when it is no longer active.